spollard/josh-works.github.io/_posts/2018-09-28-rails_migrations_add_unique_constraint_with_existing_duplicates.md

 _I get to occasionally contribute to the Wombat Security dev blog.
 I wrote the following for [development.wombatsecurity.com](http://development.wombatsecurity.com/development/2018/09/28/rails-migration-add-uniqueness-constraint/)._

+This post has been updated to reflect some lessons learned while running this migration in production. _Don't leave a column without an index at any point in the migration_. [skip to section](#update-do-not-leave-a-column-without-an-index-at-any-point-in-the-migration)
 ----------------------------

 For work, I picked up a bug where a CSV export was creating duplicate rows when it shouldn't have been.